Nicotine replacement therapy

 Nicotine replacement may not be completely safe in pregnant women.
 The unborn children of women who use the patch may have a faster heart rate.

 Keep all nicotine products away from children.
-Nicotine is a poison.
+Nicotine is a poison for children.

 - The concern is greater for small children.

-- Call the doctor or a poison control center right away if a child has been exposed to a nicotine replacement product, even for a short time.
+- Call the provider or a poison control center right away if a child has been exposed to a nicotine replacement product, even for a short time.

 George TP.
 Nicotine and tobacco.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 29.